sherwin-kwan/lighthouse-web-notes/Week_1/Day4_notes.md

 * In real life, you'll rarely be coding anything from scratch.
 You'll be asked to improve existing code.
 * Because time is short, you'll normally just find a small number of related functions and build on them, without understanding what the rest of the code does.
 This is why callbacks and really valuable.

+### Trivia

+* JavaScript is a language with a standard specification, but there are multiple engines or interpreters that actually read JavaScript and make the computer follow the code.
+(Mozilla would have one, WebKit would have one, Node is yet another ... but all should follow the spec.
+Where the spec is unclear, they may produce different behaviour)